granumignis/PaperDelivery2000/README.md

 ## HOW TO PLAY: VISUALS

-	That dotted line indicates where you are currently aiming Those white box/post things around you are mailboxes The thing you are throwing is a newspaper
+	That 'red arc shape' near your character indicates (roughly) where you are currently aiming The thing you are throwing is a newspaper
+	Those white box/post things around you are special 'newspaper delivery' boxes

 ## HOW TO PLAY: TIPS

-	If you miss a mailbox, it's game over - unless you deliver another paper within 5 seconds!
+	If you throw a paper and it misses a box, it's game over - unless you deliver another paper within 5 seconds!
 	Even if you recover and deliver another paper within 5 seconds of missing, game ends after last paper is gone.
-	Score multipliers are applied based on your distance to the mailboxes!
+	Score multipliers are applied based on your distance to the box!
 	Try to deliver two papers within one second, a point multiplier will be applied!